 Known since Antiquity, the spine has often been confused with ruby because of its exceptional bright red.
 This did not prevent him from occupying illustrious places in adornments of many sovereigns.

-the spinel Available in colors as incredible and lively as bright, pink, orange, purple, blue or purple with more or less pronounced shades.
+THE spinel Available in colors as incredible and lively as bright red, pink, orange, purple, blue or purple with more or less pronounced shades.
 Philippe Tournaire likes to highlight this gem through original creations of jewelry.
 The spinel is for him a stone of choice, because of its brilliance and its beauty.

 Identity card of an unknown gem

-This gem regularly forms alongside sapphires and rubies (which contributes - besides its color - to explain the confusion it has known).
+This gem regularly forms alongside sapphires and rubies (which contributes - in addition to its color - to explain the confusion it has known).
 It is mainly found in Burma, Sri Lanka, Thailand, Tanzania and Tajikistan.
 Pendant spinel in yellow gold

 The color of the spinels

 It is still a short time ago, we thought that iron was the only element responsible for the blue color of the spinelle.
 We discovered that in reality, it is the combination of iron and cobalt that allows our admiring eyes to contemplate the intense Blues of these spinels, mainly from Madagascar, Pakistan and Sri Lanka.
-The spinelle, a gem still too little known to the general public, knows how to be enigmatic by having different colors depending on the light which lights it (daylight or electric light) and can also be star, at 4 or 6 branches.
-White gold spinelle ring.
+The spinelle, gemm still too little known to the general public, knows how to be enigmatic by having different colors depending on the light that lights it (daylight or electric light) and can also be star, at 4 or 6 branches.
+Spinelle ring in white gold.

 These gems have been synthesized since the beginning of the 20th century.
 It is possible to unmask a false blue spinel by looking at its inclusions and testing it with gemology instruments.
-The real blue spinels contain iron and cobalt while the false does not have any trace of iron, which can help to distinguish them.
+The real blue spinels contain iron and cobalt while the fakes do not present any iron trace, which can help to distinguish them.
 There are also triplets, composed of two parts in colorless synthetic spinel, gathered by a thin layer of colored glass.
-By looking at this profile substitute, we can generally distinguish the 3 different layers.
+Looking at this profile substitute, we can generally distinguish the 3 different layers.

 The little banal story of an unknown gem

-Among the famous gems with a spinel, we find:
+Among the famous jewels with a spinel, we find: